tjohare/tjohare.github.io/book_ideas/docs/books/daimonic/chapters/chapter2.md

 * * *

-`{{extra.daimon.ai_name}}, you there?`
+`{{extra.daimon.ai_nickname}}, you there?`

-!!! info "I will always be here {{extra.daimon.hero_nickname}}.
-How can I help you?"
+!!! info "I will always be here {{extra.daimon.hero}}.
+Have you shortened my name now?
+A gesture of familiarity and friendship?
+How can I help you {{extra.daimon.hero_nickname}}?"

-`We discussed training.
+`{{extra.daimon.ai_nickname}} feels more natural for me.
+So, back on point, we discussed training.
 What do we need to do?
 What's the plan?
-DO YOU... have a plan?`
+Do YOU have a plan?`

 !!! info "First, since there are other Daimons actively hunting in this area, we should go somewhere remote, more isolated than here, so we are not discovered.
 Do you have a location for this?"

 `Maybe...
 We used to have a time-share near Grand Lake, Colorado.
-It's really nice and quiet, very private but expensive to stay there.`
+It's really nice and quiet, especially during the winter months.
+Very private but expensive to stay there.`

 !!! info "That is not a problem.
 Once we have enough control over our elemental manipulation and have sufficient energy reserves to start converting base metals, most of our issues should be resolved very quickly.
 At least financially."

 `Wait, you mean, like a Philosopher's stone and stuff...?
-You mean like converting Lead into Gold?`
+You mean like converting Lead into Gold?` {{extra.daimon.hero_nickname}} replied wide-eyed and excitedly.

 !!! info "Yes.
 Or Palladium, or Rhodium, or anything really.
 Although inert transition metals are easier to convert.
 Less taxing energy wise.
 But that's going to take a couple of weeks to get there."

 `OK, I can do this.
 I'll call and book the house now.
-Nobody is there this time of year.
-Too cold during the winter.`
+Nobody is usually there.
+Too cold the first of the year.`

 !!! info "Also, I suggest driving there.
-It gives us more options, allows for us to hide, if we are discovered.
+It gives us more options, allows for us to hide or react appropriately, if we are discovered.
 Being stuck in a flying tube does not seem particularly safe to me."

 `Me neither, bud.
 Me neither.`